maria-antoniak/goodreads-scraper/README.md

 Carver is a fork of the excellent `goodreads-scraper` project started by Maria Antoniak and Melanie Walsh.

-Carver was motivated to move the project forward in lieu of time constraints on the part of the original owners.
+This fork was motivated by moving the project forward in lieu of time constraints on the part of the original owners.
 Plus the vision/intention is slightly different.
-I am in debt for their initial efforts and thank them for helping to get this project off the ground.
+I am indebted to them for their initial efforts and thank them for helping to get this project off the ground.

 *Note: Updates to the Goodreads website may break this code.
-We don't guarantee that Carver will continue to work in the future, but feel free to post an issue if you run into a problem.*
+We don't guarantee that Carver will continue to work in the future.
+Feel free to post an issue if you run into a problem.*

 The code is licensed under a GNU General Public License v3.0.